Phaeodactylum: History

 Phaeodactylum tricornutum was first described in the triradiate morphotype by Bohlin in 1897.
 Recordings of the first cultures of P. tricornutum were published by Allen and Nelson in 1910, although it was misidentified as Nitzschia colsterium,W. Sm., forma miuntissima.
 The isolate was later correctly revised as P. tricorntum by J.C.
 Lewin in 1958.
 This strain among other later isolates are still maintained in culture collections around the world.

 Genome sequencing

 Phaeodactylum tricornutum is one of a handful of diatoms whose genome has been sequenced.
 As of 2023, P. tricornutum is the only diatom for which a telomere-to-telomere genome assembly exists.
-P. tricornutum is a diploid with 25 pairs of nuclear chromosomes.
+P. tricornutum is a diploid organism with 25 pairs of nuclear chromosomes.

 P. tricornutum has emerged as a potential microalgal energy source.
 It grows rapidly and storage lipids constitute about 20-30% of its dry cell weight under standard culture conditions.
 Nitrogen limitation can induce neutral lipid accumulation in P. tricornutum, indicating possible strategies for improving microalgal biodiesel production.